airline_alliances

 There were five airlines participating in the foundation of Star Alliance.
 Source: Airways Mag

 Star Alliance was launched in 1997 by five founding member carriers: Lufthansa, Air Canada, Thai Airways, SAS, and United Airlines.
 The alliance’s mission is to provide seamless service to international passengers and improve the customer experience for travelers.
-At present, Star Alliance comprises 26 member airlines, including the world’s top carriers, each having its distinctive culture and services.
-It operates nearly one in six seats globally, with United Airlines accounting for 21 percent of the alliance’s capacity.
+At present, Star Alliance comprises 25 member airlines, among them some of the world’s top carriers, each having its distinctive culture and services.
+In 2024, SAS officially left Star Alliance and joined SkyTeam .
+In early 2026, ITA Airways is expected to join the Star Alliance after being inducted into the Lufthansa Group in 2025.

-All 26 Star Alliance member airlines and their logos.
-Source: Star Alliance
+All 25 Star Alliance member airlines and their logos.

-In 2022, Star Alliance was named the World’s Leading Airline Alliance at the World Travel Awards.
-This was the third time the alliance received this title that, at that time, coincided with Star Alliance's 25th anniversary.
-Let’s see what they have to offer to all stakeholders -- airlines, corporate clients, passengers, and travel agents -- besides regular benefits.
+In 2024, Star Alliance was named the World’s Leading Airline Alliance at the World Travel Awards.
+This was the fifth time in a row the alliance received this title.
+Let’s see what they have to offer to all stakeholders—airlines, corporate clients, passengers, and travel agents—besides regular benefits.

 API access to Star Alliance services and data for member carriers

-Star Alliance Developer Portal is created to integrate airline websites, apps, or systems with Star Alliance APIs.
-This way, carriers can link to Star Alliance services and source data on baggage, frequent flier programs, or seat maps, enhancing the experience of app users or website visitors.
-The APIs are available exclusively for Star Alliance members and their IT providers while third parties are not allowed.
+Star Alliance Developer Portal was created to integrate airline websites, apps, or systems with Star Alliance APIs.
+This enables carriers to link to Star Alliance services and source data on baggage, frequent flyer programs, or seat maps, enhancing the experience of app users or website visitors.
+The APIs are available exclusively for Star Alliance members and their IT providers but not to third parties.

 All-in-one solution for corporate travelers

 Star Alliance Corporate Plus is the all-in-one corporate travel program for multinational corporations.
-It allows companies to have a single contract covering all the member airlines, which considerably simplified the process of booking and managing travel arrangements.
+It allows companies to have a single contract covering all the member airlines, which considerably simplifies booking and managing travel arrangements.
 This means the companies can avoid all the hassle of dealing with multiple contracts and different booking systems.
-The extensive list of benefits offered by the Star Alliance Corporate Plus includes
+The extensive list of benefits offered by the Star Alliance Corporate Plus includes:

 • one global network covering 98 percent of the globe;

-• a single point of contact — the entire process from contract negotiation to lifecycle management;
+• a single point of contact for the entire process from contract negotiation to lifecycle management;

-• a single contract — there is no more need to deal with complicated administrative and legal procedures as Star Alliance Corporate Plus offers a single agreement that covers all the member airlines in a company’s account;
+• a single contract to eliminate dealing with complicated administrative and legal procedures, as Star Alliance Corporate Plus offers a single agreement covering all member airlines in a company’s account;

-• a single report — the companies receive one consolidated report with simplified performance tracking;
+• a single, consolidated report for the companies with simplified performance tracking;

-• time-saving for processes — with the help of structured analysis and reporting capabilities, the Corporate Plus team helps businesses optimize the time needed for processes and operations; and
+• time-saving for processes using structured analysis and reporting capabilities from the Corporate Plus team to help businesses efficiently and timely optimize processes and operations; and

-• the regional focus for such countries as China, Korea, and Brazil.
+• regional focus for such countries as China, Korea, and Brazil.

 GDS access codes for travel agents